edwardhdlu/q-trader/README.md

 and all this data ( status,   amount of money gain or lost), sent to policy network to train

 ![rl](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/rl.png)

+# Action
+there are 3 possible actions that the agent can take, hold, buy, sell

+# State
+State : Current situation returned by the environment.

 # Features